 Why Do Cats Bite Blankets?

 If it feels that the blanket should be providing food, they’ll get fed up when it doesn’t.
-This behavior, like most associated with kittens, should pass before your cat reaches the age of 3.
+Like most behaviors associated with kittens, this should pass before your cat reaches 3.

 Why Do Cats Like Wool?

 It’s a common cliché that cats enjoy chasing balls of wool, and this sparks their hunting instincts.
 It’s like an organic laser pointer or chasing after a piece of string.
 As discussed, cats chewing on static wool may be a form of kneading and suckling behavior.